Glasswing Butterfly Uses Nanostructures for Transparency

 The glasswing butterfly.
 David Tiller

-The glasswing, shown off in the PBS video above (via Laughing Squid), is able to achieve its extraordinary transparency thanks to its wings’ lack of pigment, as well as their being covered with waxy nanopillars.
+The glasswing, shown off in the PBS videoOpens in a new tab above (via Laughing SquidOpens in a new tab), is able to achieve its extraordinary transparency thanks to its wings’ lack of pigment, as well as their being covered with waxy nanopillars.
 The nanopillars allow Greta oto‘s wings to avoid being reflective.
-The nanopillars (shown below), are randomly arranged on the wings’ surfaces, and are so tiny that their radii are smaller than the wavelengths of visible light.
+The nanopillars (shown below), are randomly arranged on the wings’ surfaces, and are so tiny that their radii are smaller than the wavelengths of visible lightOpens in a new tab.
 This nanoscale allows the miniature pillars to scatter light rather than have it reflect off the transparent wings.

 The glasswing butterfly uses waxy nanopillars to make its wings minimally reflective.